ioonaa/ioonaa.github.com/_posts/2025-06-28-langspeech.md

 their conversation partners.
 Our results suggest that speakers may accommodate to different types of phonetic features depending on their personality structure.

-We look forward to further research investigating how individual personality differences influence accommodation behaviour - for example, using the short version of the German Boundary Questionnaire we provided. &#128064;
+We look forward to further research investigating how individual personality differences influence accommodation behaviour - for example, using the German Boundary Questionnaire version we provided. &#128064;

 &#128214; The article is available <strong><a href="https://doi.org/10.1177/00238309251341895" target="_blank" rel="noopener">online</a></strong>. <em>#openaccess</em> &#128275;